What is NCEA?

 Unit Standards are offered in some courses.
 These courses have a focus on industry standards or offer an alternative to Achievement Standards which follow a more traditional course description.
 The two possible grades students can be awarded are Not Achieved or Achieved.
 Like Achievement Standards, Unit Standards also have a credit value that counts towards the NCEA.
 Unit Standards are all internally assessed.

-Automotive, Carpentry, Computing, Mechanical Engineering, Food Technology, Sport Leadership and Tourism all include Unit Standards.
-All traditional courses use Achievement Standards.
+Gateway, Computing, Mechanical Engineering, Food Technology, Sport Leadership and Tourism all include Unit Standards.

 NCEA Level 1